 SHARE ALL YOUR SUCCESSES

 - Improvements in community outcomes.
-If your organization addresses a community outcome that’s improving, highlight that success!
+If your nonprofit addresses a community outcome that’s improving, highlight that success!
 You may not be able to take credit for all the improvement, but your organization has certainly contributed to it.
-This shows funders you’re invested in your community and working collectively with others to improve outcomes.
+This shows funders you’re invested in your community and working with others to improve outcomes.

 - Milestones.
 Celebrate any organization milestone, such as anniversaries, new employees, number of clients, etc. You can even celebrate when you reach 100, 250, or even 500 social media followers!